The 10 Most Common Causes of Truck Accidents

 According to the 2022 Safer Trucking Report released by the Institute for Safer Trucking, there was a 164% surge in fatalities between 2011-2020 resulting from truck crashes on roads where the speed limit is 75 mph or higher.

-When commercial trucks are traveling at high speeds, it can be difficult for the truck driver to react to unexpected situations, leading to accidents.
-The weight of the vehicle and cargo requires greater stopping distances that often cannot occur at such high speeds.
+Driving too fast makes it difficult for truckers to react to unexpected situations, leading to accidents.
+According to the National Highway Traffic Safety Administration, excessive speed reduces the ability to stop in time.
+The weight of the vehicle and cargo requires even greater stopping distances that often cannot occur at such high speeds.

 3. Improperly Loaded Cargo